The Museum will be closed for one year of renovations starting January 1, 2025.

 In the underground part of the Museums of Sens

-350 years later, Caesar stationed six legions in Agedincum, the future town of Sens, before going to face Vercingetorix and the Gallic tribes at Alésia..
+350 years later, Caesar stationed six legions in Agedincum, the future town of Sens, before going to face Vercingetorix and the Gallic tribes at Alésia.

 With peace established, a Roman city arose where the Gallic site had been, with streets crossing at right-angles.
 This urban layout still exists today, the Grande Rue corresponding to the old Decumanus Maximus, while Rue André Gâteau, extended by Rue de l’Ecrivain, corresponds to the old Cardo Maximus.

-The town grew, as evidenced in the mosaics, sculptures and restored façade of the baths that can be seen in the underground part of the museums.
-Above all, however, it is the funerary steles which make up the richness of the Museums of Sens’ Gallo-Roman collections :Incorporated in the ramparts that were built in haste at the time of the Barbarian Invasions in the 3rd century AD, they have been kept in an exceptional state of preservation, having been protected over the centuries from the ravages of time.
-This collection has made the Museums of Sens a point of reference for the Gallo-Roman world..
+The town grew, with mosaics, sculptures and baths that can be seen in the underground part of the museums.
+However, the true wealth of the Museum’s Gallo-Roman collections lies in the funerary steles.
+Incorporated in the ramparts built in haste during the barbarian invasions in the 3rd century AD, the steles have been kept in an exceptional state of preservation, protected over the centuries from the ravages of time.
+This collection has made the Museums of Sens a point of reference for the Gallo-Roman world.

 Created by the sculptor Anatole Guillot in 1904, a bronze statue of Brennus is on the City-Hall